Deltares/Wflow.jl/docs/src/lateral/kinwave.md

 + Come from the interpolation of field data linking volume and lake height,
 + Be computed from the simple relationship ``S = A H``.

-Rating curves in wlow can either:
+Rating curves in wflow can either:

 + Come from the interpolation of field data linking lake outflow and water height,
 + Be computed from a rating curve of the form ``Q_{out} = \alpha {(H-H_{0})}^{\beta}``,